jhawkins11/task-manager-mcp/README.md

 WS_PORT=4999

 # === Auto Review ===
-# If true, the agent will automatically run the 'review' tool after the last task is completed.
+# If true, the agent will automatically run the 'review_changes' tool after the last task is completed.
 # Defaults to false.
 AUTO_REVIEW_ON_COMPLETION=false
 ```